yewin-mm/spring-cloud-eureka-sample-microservice-a/README.md

   * Click in your Postman (top left corner) import -> file -> upload files -> {choose that json file} and open/import.
   * After that, you can see the folder which you import from file in your Postman.
 * Now, you can 'Test' normal APIs by calling from Postman.
-  * Open your imported `eureka-client` folder in postman and inside this folder, you will see total of 3 Folder,
+  * Open your imported `eureka-client` folder in postman and inside this folder, you will see total of 3 folders,
   * Open `service-a` folder
     * Open `serviceADemoAPI` api, click `send` button, you can see `Hello from Service A` Message and this message is from this `Service A`.
     * If not already run, Run [Microservice b](https://github.com/yewin-mm/spring-cloud-eureka-sample-microservice-b) and [Microservice b Instance 2](https://github.com/yewin-mm/spring-cloud-eureka-sample-microservice-b-instance2) applications.